Northland Power

-Northland Power (TSX: NPI) is a power producer founded in 1987, and publicly traded since 1997.
-Northland develops, builds, owns and operates clean and green power infrastructure assets in Asia, Europe, Latin America, North America and other selected global jurisdictions that produce electricity from clean-burning natural gas and renewable resources such as wind and solar technology.
+Northland Power (TSX: NPI) is a Canadian-owned global power producer.
+Founded in 1987, Northland has a history of developing, owning and operating a diversified mix of energy infrastructure assets including offshore and onshore wind, solar, natural gas and battery energy storage.
+Northland also supplies energy through a regulated utility.

-The company owns or has a gross economic interest in 2,681 MW of operating generating capacity and 130 MW of generating capacity under construction, representing the La Lucha solar project.
-In advanced development, Northland has 300 MW of onshore wind under advanced development across three projects in New York State, a 60% equity stake in the 1,044 MW Hai Long project off the coast of Taiwan and a 49% equity stake in the up to 1,200 MW Baltic Power project off the coast of Poland.
-Northland also operates a regulated utility business in Colombia and has a portfolio of projects in various stages of development in the Americas, Asia and Europe.
+Headquartered in Toronto, Canada, with global offices in seven countries, Northland owns or has an economic interest in 3.5 GW of gross operating generating capacity and a significant inventory of early to mid-stage development opportunities encompassing approximately 11 GW of potential capacity.

-Northland's common shares, Series 1, Series 2 and Series 3 preferred shares trade on the Toronto Stock Exchange under the symbols NPI, NPI.PR.A, NPI.PR.B and NPI.PR.C respectively.
+Publicly traded since 1997, Northland's Common Shares, Series 1 and Series 2 Preferred Shares trade on the Toronto Stock Exchange under the symbols NPI, NPI.PR.A and NPI.PR.B, respectively.

 Conversion to corporation

 In 2009, Northland Power Income Fund acquired and merged with Northland Power Inc. This transaction was motivated by the Government of Canada's elimination of preferential tax treatment for income trusts, which has prompted a mass conversion of Canadian income trusts into regular corporations.
 On June 21, 2010, Northland's unitholders approved management's plan to convert to a corporation effective January 1, 2011.